-12.3.
+9.3.
 Follow the maintenance instructions!

-Take the crane, at least once a year, to a HIAB service workshop for inspection and maintenance.
+Take the crane, at least once a year, to a Hiab service workshop for inspection and maintenance.
 Maintain lifting accessories according to the supplier's instructions.

-- · Ensure that faults in the crane are corrected immediately! - Never correct faults yourself that may only be corrected by a HIAB service workshop. - Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of.
+- · Ensure that faults in the crane are corrected immediately! - Never correct faults yourself that may only be corrected by a Hiab service workshop. - Carry out yourself only the service and maintenance work you have the requisite knowledge and experience of.

-If the crane is not be used for 1 month or longer:
+If the crane is not to be used for 1 month or longer:

-- · Lubricate the crane thoroughly according to the instructions. - · Park the crane in the transport position.
+- · Lubricate the crane thoroughly, according to the lubrication schedule. - Park the crane in the transport position.